 Eligibility and access to participation

 - Students must graduate in three years or less in order to qualify for the EGP Certificate and scholarship from KHEAA.
-Students in grade 12 are not eligible to participate in the EGP.

 - Students participating in the EGP must complete all requirements in place for the academic year in which the student intends to graduate.